Gavin55555555555555/power-outage-predictor/README.md

   height="600"
   frameborder="0"
 ></iframe>
 My observed TVD was 184.5.
 The p-value from this is 0.
 I reject the null.
+This shows that different levels of duration severity may have different underlying factors.
+This plays a large role in my prediction problem.

 ## Framing a Prediction Problem